Giuseppe Calderone: At the top in Cosa Nostra

 Giuseppe Calderone became one of the leaders of Cosa Nostra.
 He established good relationships with the Mafia families from Palermo.
 On 17 June 1970, the traffic police in Milan stopped an Alfa Romeo for speeding.
 In the car were Tommaso Buscetta, Salvatore "Ciaschiteddu" Greco, Gerlando Alberti, Gaetano Badalamenti and Giuseppe Calderone.
 Unaware of the identity of the men in the car the police let them continue their journey.

 The mafiosi were involved in a series of meetings about the future of Cosa Nostra.
 They decided to set up a new Sicilian Mafia Commission (the first one was dissolved after the Ciaculli massacre) – initially headed by a triumvirate consisting of Gaetano Badalamenti, Stefano Bontade and the Corleonesi boss Luciano Leggio.

-At the time, Calderone was also involved in the negotiations between Cosa Nostra and prince Junio Valerio Borghese who asked for support for his plans for a neo-fascist coup in return for a pardon of convicted mafiosi like Vincenzo Rimi and Luciano Leggio.
+At the time, Calderone was also involved in the negotiations between Cosa Nostra and prince Junio Valerio Borghese who asked for support for his plans for a neo-fascist coup in return for a pardon of convicted mafiosi like Leggio and Vincenzo Rimi.
 According to Mafia turncoat Tommaso Buscetta the prince Borghese wanted a list of all mafiosi of Sicily.
 Calderone and Giuseppe Di Cristina went to Rome and met the prince Borghese.
-They told Borghese they wouldn’t give him any list and also asked him to manage the trials they were interested in.
+They told Borghese they wouldn't give him any list and also asked him to manage the trials they were interested in.
 However, the Mafia decided not to participate and the so-called Golpe Borghese fizzled out on the night of 8 December 1970.

 According to reports, Calderone was the godfather in the baptism of one of the sons of Ciro Mazzarella, an important Camorra boss and at the time the head of the Mazzarella clan.